amcherry91/NHL-ML-Prediction/README.md

-# NHL Machine Learning Prediction
+# NHL Machine Learning Prediction Model

 Algorithm using python and Tensorflow to predict NHL results using a linear regression model.
 The end-goal is to create an unsupervised neural network to train the AI and make predictions to enable greater accuracy for applications such as betting or NHL Fantasy teams.